Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

  59     assembler = MicroAssembler(X86Macroop, microopClasses, mainRom, Rom_Macroop)
 ```

-Here, we can find that
+Here, we can find that arguments passed to MicroAssembler instantiation:
-arguments
-X86Macroop, microopClasses, mainRom, Rom_Macroop
+X86Macroop, microopClasses, mainRom, Rom_Macroop.
-are x86 related meta-data required for parsing.

 *X86Macroop* is a class definition
 used to instantiate X86 macroops.
-The X86Macroop class is defined in gem5/src/arch/x86/isa/macroop.isa file.
+The X86Macroop class is defined in
+gem5/src/arch/x86/isa/macroop.isa file.

+###Microop dictionary: dictionary of microop class definition
 *microopClasses* is a python dictionary
-contains pair of
-microop mnemonic string and
+containing pair of microop mnemonic string and
-class that represent it.
+class definition associated with the mnemonic.
 This dictionary is very important in
 retrieving the micro instructions
 consisting of a macro instruction.